IBM/protect-webapp-using-runtime-container-security/README.md

    * Pattern name - forbidden.uploads.folder.accessed
    * Regex pattern - GET.*/hackable/uploads.*HTTP

- Till now, you have defined the required DLP sensors.
+ At this point, you will have defined the required DLP sensors.
 To see them in-action, you need to apply these sensors to the DVWA-service.

 **Add DLP sensors to the application group**